Algebraic Reduction of Hidden Markov Models: Introduction

 Similar problems have been studied from different perspectives: in particular, the concept of lumpability of Markov processes \cite{kemenyFiniteMarkovChains1983a}, which induces coarse-grained processes analogous to those presented here, has been employed to characterize a class of exactly reducible HMMs (2-lumpable systems), see \cite{895565} and references therein.
-Other works, \cite{ay2005reductions} and references therein, reframe the problem using cellular automata for hidden information sources, within this abstract approach and obtain results on how to reduce Markov transition kernels.
+Other works, as \cite{ay2005reductions} and references therein, reframe the problem using cellular automata for hidden information sources and study reductions of Markov transition kernels within this abstract approach.

-The differences between our approach and the existing results are manifold, both in the tools used and the nature of results.
-In the framework we propose, we introduce and solve two types of reduction problems: preserving only the single-time marginal, or the full (multi-time) distribution on the outcomes.
+The differences between our approach and the existing results are manifold, both in the tools used and the nature of the results.
+In the proposed framework, we introduce and solve two types of reduction problems: preserving only the single-time marginal, or the full (multi-time) distribution of the outcomes.
 We show that the former, which is of interest in model reduction of master equations for statistical models or mixing processes and algorithms \cite{apers}, can lead to further reduction and smaller final models, as one might expect.
-In addition, our reductions leverage not only the structure of the measured process, but also by the particular initial distribution of the HMM.
+In addition, our reductions leverage not only the structure of the measured process, but also the particular initial distribution of the HMM.
 We show that the initial conditions are indeed critical for obtaining minimal reductions in many situations, in particular, when the original model is initialized in an equilibrium density.
-Lastly, we make direct contact with system-theoretic ideas in a linear algebraic framework, which allows for effective, practically implementable algorithms for the reduction process.
+The method hinges on the use of conditional expectations as projections for obtaining a reduced representation of the dynamics.
+While the idea is certainly not new to the control community, see e.g. the derivation of Kalman filters \cite{kalman1961new,elliott2008hidden}, in this work we develop it in an algebraic framework.
+After representing a conditional expectation as a linear operator, we construct stochastic, non-square factorization of its dual with respect to the inner product associated to the expectation: the factors are then used to obtain the reduced probabilistic description, preserving its stochastic character.
+Lastly, we make direct contact with system-theoretic ideas in a linear-algebraic framework, which allows for effective, practically implementable algorithms for the reduction process.
+In fact, while the whole analysis could be carried out in the infinite-dimensional case, we here restrict to the finite case: in order to derive computable algorithms a finite-dimensional approximation would be needed anyway.